syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Clear-a-Filter.md

 control: Grouping
 documentation: ug
 ---
-# How to Clear a Filter
+# How to Clear Filtering
 To clear all filters, call the groupingEngine.TableDescriptor.RecordFilters.Clear method.

 {% tabs %}